 Acetaminophen for arthritis not working?
 Here are three featured supplements

-Pain Relief Complex with Boswellia and Safflower Oil
+A Complex for Pain Relief with Boswellia and Safflower Oil

 (In our opinion, this complex of natural ingredients does a better job than that of acetaminophen for arthritis or NSAIDs)

 Clinical studies indicate that glucosamine hydrochloride is most effective when arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
-Formulated with the addition of clinically proven Boswellia, a potent pain inhibitor, New Advanced Joint Health Complex provides clinically-proven faster relief in as few as 5 days as it lubricates and cushions joints to provide enhanced mobility and range of motion.
+Formulated with the addition of clinically proven boswellia, a potent pain inhibitor, this joint health complex is clinically-proven faster relief in as few as 5 days as it lubricates and cushions joints to provide enhanced mobility and range of motion.

 Acetaminophen for Arthritis Disclaimer: Health statements on this acetaminophen for arthritis page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.